Moy Regional Primary School

 Some examples of the types of games we played to help us learn the divide by 8 tables and also apply this knowledge to other calculations.

-Dorian is thinking carefully about how these past tense -ed verb word cards could possibly be grouped to reflect their spelling patterns.
-You are doing very well with this Dorian.
+Pupils have been thinking carefully about how these past tense -ed verb word cards could possibly be grouped to reflect their spelling patterns.
+You are doing very well with this.

 We explored a variety of ways to calculate the perimeter of various 2D shapes, including squares, rectangles, triangles, regular shapes and irregular shapes.